kristinemlarson/gnssrefl/docs/pages/README_subdaily.md

 apply new azimuth and amplitude constraints on the commandline, i.e. <code>-azim1, -azim2, -ampl</code>.

 The second section of <code>subdaily</code> is related to the RHdot correction.
-You must explicitly ask for it.
 There are lots of ways to apply the RHdot correction - I am only providing a simple one at this point.
 The RHdot correction requires you know :

 - the average of the tangent of the elevation angle during an arc